 However, its application became more widely used by organizational leaders required to make and influence important decisions.

-An individual's approach to decision-making can be predicted; therefore, when revealed, it can be managed.
+It's now clear that an individual's approach to decision-making can be predicted, therefore, when revealed, it can be managed.

 Better Decision-Making to Improve Your Bottom Line.